-Forever Four is fantastic
+Forever Four is fantastic for tween and middle grade readers

 Forever Four written by Elizabeth Cody Kimmel